Preliminary tasks

 It is usually only done once per release as well.

-1. Use the command to extract wordings from the TranslationTool repository.
+Use the Github Action to extract wordings from the TranslationTool repository.
 This command will automatically generates a Pull Request on the PrestaShop/PrestaShop repository (author should be jarvis).
-It is important to note that this PR must be reviewed by a member of the content team. https://github.com/PrestaShopCorp/TranslationTool is PRIVATE, and then you need a special right access to use it.
+It is important to note that this PR must be reviewed by a member of the content team. https://github.com/PrestaShopCorp/TranslationTool is PRIVATE, and then you need special access rights to use it.

-2. If the team content member requests wording corrections, they can be found either in the Prestashop CORE, a module or in the directory /mails of the Prestashop CORE.
+If the team content member requests wording corrections, they can be found either in the PrestaShop CORE, a module, or in the directory /mails of the PrestaShop CORE.

-4. If the wording to be corrected is found in /mails/themes/modern, you should first correct it in https://github.com/PrestaShop/mjml-theme-converter and the mail templates in the Prestashop CORE should also be regenerated (using https://github.com/PrestaShop/mjml-theme-converter ).
+, you should first correct it in https://github.com/PrestaShop/mjml-theme-converter and the mail templates in the PrestaShop CORE should also be regenerated (using https://github.com/PrestaShop/mjml-theme-converter ). -

 The theme has been moved outside of the Core repository since version 8.0.0.

-• Create git tag on the Theme repository
+- Create a git tag on the Theme repository

 git tag 2.0.0-rc1 # replace with your version